 Antibacterial, Antimicrobial Dressings

 Burn dressings that keep the wounded area moist and bacteria-free are crucial to the healing process.
-Health care providers place Aquacel Ag, a silver absorbent dressing, over a burn wound to pull fluid that drains from the site.
-As this occurs, this dressing transforms into a gel that protects the burn wound from bacteria as it hardens, according to Ohio State University.
-Mepilex Ag is an antimicrobial dressing made of soft silicone that releases silver into the wound for up to seven days.
-Health care practitioners generally wrap these types of burn dressings with a gauze, fabric or adherent to keep them in place.
+A silver absorbent dressing may be placed over a burn wound to pull fluid that drains from the site.
+As this occurs, this dressing transforms into a gel that protects the burn wound from bacteria as it hardens.
+Antimicrobial dressings made of soft silicone can also be used, releasing silver into the wound for up to seven days.
+These types of burn dressings are typically covered with a gauze, fabric or adherent to keep them in place.

-Emergency medical services, or EMS, use types of burn dressings designed to be the first line in burn treatment while they are transporting someone who has suffered a severe burn to a hospital.
-According to Emory University, water gel dressings are coated with gel, and protect a burn by sealing it off from air and bacteria until nurses can properly treat the wound at the hospital.
+Emergency medical services use types of burn dressings designed to be the first line in burn treatment while they are transporting someone who has suffered a severe burn to a hospital.
+Water gel dressings are coated with gel, and protect a burn by sealing it off from air and bacteria until nurses can properly treat the wound at the hospital.
 Burn towels cover the wounded area to offer protection against airborne pathogens, while burn sheets cover someone who has suffered a serious burn injury, preventing loss of vital body heat from burn wounds.
 Emergency workers often use saline solution, which replaces fluid lost from burn wounds, in conjunction with these sheets.